urql-graphql/urql/docs/advanced/subscriptions.md

 the `handleSubscription` function.
 This works over time, so as new messages come in, we will append them to the list of previous messages.

+## Directly with @urql/core

+To consume subscriptions without any level of abstraction you should use `client.subscription` method for the subscription exchange to correctly pick it up.
+Or you can use `client.executeSubscription(createRequest(query, variables))`.